 Bart Bongers en Dolf Reijnders laid the foundations for the Obeya Association.

-They saw that decisions taken in an Obeya turned out not only more effective, but also more sustainable.
+Bart and Dolf witnessed that Obeya decisions proved not only more effective, but also more sustainable.

-1. Create a product that would make building Obeya’s easier and more effective.
+2.)
+Products that make building Obeya’s easier and more effective.

-This became the AgileWalls.
+This became the AgileWalls project.
 A modular system that – embracing Obeya methodology – makes building Obeya’s easy.
-They developed this system both for Physical Obeya’s as well as for Digital Obeya’s.
-Bart and Dolf consult companies in their Obeya setup and provide Masterclasses for practical skills in digital Obeya setups.
+Bart and Dolf developed this system both for Physical Obeya’s as well as for Digital Obeya’s.
+They hope many more great Obeya products will follow their lead!

 Obeya deserves to be more than a tool.

 A missing piece in the Organizational Theory puzzle.